gwmodeling/challenge/submissions/team_MxNl/readme.md

 ## Estimation of effort

 The provided development time also includes some trial and error iterations with different models and hyperparameter ranges, bug fixing etc.
-The tuning took for all locations took around ?? hours and is not included in the table.
+The tuning for all locations took around ?? hours and is not included in the table.

 | Location    | Development time (hrs) | Calibration time (s) | Total time (hrs) |
 |-------------|------------------------|----------------------|------------------|